 Adult life can complex and stressful: things are sometimes said and done that fill you with regret.
 Unfortunately, it can be loved ones that endure the burden of these regrettable actions.
 When emotions are dominating thoughts and actions, people can end up being hurt both emotionally and physically.
 Sometimes, this can lead to legal action, and assault charges.

 Being accused of assault is a very serious situation.
 Whether you are accused of simple assault, aggravated assault, or domestic violence, the outcome could leave levy serious consequences on your future.
-You should contact an experienced Allegheny County assault charges attorney to discuss your options.
-Attorneys at Stewart, Murray, and Associates (SMA) Law Group will approach your case with compassion and without judgement.
+You should contact an experienced assault charges lawyer to discuss your options.
+Attorneys at SMT Legal will approach your case with compassion and without judgment.
 Whatever the details, we will work with you to gather your side of the story and decide what the best way to proceed is.

 Different Forms of Assault in Pennsylvania